 Altair and its attendant stars also had two other identifications.
 In one they were known as the Three Generals, the commanding officer in the centre flanked by two subordinates.
 In a popular Chinese folk tale, Altair represents a cowherd flanked by his two sons.
 The cowherd was separated by the Milky Way from his wife the weaving girl (the star Vega) and the two were allowed to meet only once a year, when magpies formed a bridge for them over the Milky Way.
 For the full story see Lyra.

 Lambda and 12 Aquilae were grouped with stars of Scutum to make Tianbian, a team of trade officials or trading standards officers overseeing the organization of markets.
 (A large adjoining area of sky including much of Hercules, Ophiuchus, and Serpens was visualized as a marketplace, called Tianshan, and these trade officials were positioned just outside its wall.
 The star Zeta Aquilae was part of the wall.)
 The L-shaped figure formed by 69, 70, and 71 Aquilae plus 1 Aquarii was known as Lizhu, representing four pearls as worn by the Empress.
 These stars were astrologically linked with the Emperor’s harem.

 © Ian Ridpath.
 All rights reserved

-Aquila swooping across the pages of John Flamsteed’s Atlas Coelestis (1729).
+Aquila soaring across the pages of John Flamsteed’s Atlas Coelestis (1729).
 Its brightest star, Altair, lies at the base of its neck and is labelled Alpha.
-Some depictions of Aquila, such as by Johann Bode and Johannes Hevelius, show the eagle as seen from above, but Ptolemy’s description in the Almagest makes it clear that the eagle should be imagined as though seen from below, as it appears on Flamsteed’s chart.
+Some depictions of Aquila, such as by Johann Bode and Johannes Hevelius, show the eagle as seen from above, but Ptolemy’s description in the Almagest makes it clear that the eagle should be imagined as though seen from below, as it appears on Flamsteed’s chart here.